Isabella of Portugal, Duchess of Burgundy: Early life

 Isabella was born to John I of Portugal and Philippa of Lancaster, who had six children survive infancy.
 Born in 1397 in Évora, and raised in the Portuguese court in Lisbon, Isabella was the fourth child and only daughter to survive to adulthood.
-Phillippa instilled in all her children, including her daughter, a sense of duty, faith and belief in education.
-Isabella was an avid reader and held an interest in politics.
-Her father ensured that she was given a good understanding of politics, joining her brothers in their instructions in affairs of state and she became proficient in Latin, French, English and Italian during her studies with the princes.
-She was fond of riding and hunting with her brothers.
+Philippa instilled in all her children, including her daughter, a sense of duty, faith and belief in education.
+Isabella was an avid reader, becoming proficient in Latin, French, English, and Italian.
+She was also interested in politics, joining her brothers in their lessons on affairs of state, and enjoyed riding and hunting with her brothers.

 In 1415 Isabella received an offer of marriage from her cousin Henry V of England, an effort for England to form closer links with Portugal against France.
 The negotiations failed and Isabella remained unmarried.
-Also in 1415 she grieved at the death of her mother on 19 July, with whom she had a close relationship.
+Also in 1415, she grieved at the death of her mother on 19 July, with whom she had a close relationship.

 Marriage negotiations

-At age of 30 Isabella was still unmarried when the Burgundian house of Valois provided her with an offer of marriage in 1428.
+Aged 31, Isabella was still unmarried when the Burgundian house of Valois provided her with an offer of marriage in 1428.
 The reigning Duke of Burgundy, Philip the Good, had already been widowed twice - by Michelle of Valois and Bonne of Artois.
 Neither marriage left surviving issue.
-For his third wife, Philip was anxious to seek a candidate from or a nation allied to England to secure his alliance with it further.
-Isabella was attractive to Philip as a potential consort being well-bred, shrewd and accomplished.
+For his third wife, Philip was anxious to seek a candidate from a nation allied to England to secure his alliance with it further.
+Isabella was attractive to Philip as a potential consort, being well-bred, shrewd and accomplished.

 On 19 October 1428, Philip sent a delegation from Sluys led by his chief counsellor, the Seigneur de Roubaix, that arrived in Lisbon on 16 December after calling at Sandwich until 2 December and acquiring two more ships.
 The delegation waited another month while Isabella's father and brothers met at Aviz to discuss the matter.
 On 19 January 1429, a formal request for the Infanta's hand was made by the Burgundians, and discussions between the two parties began.
 The Portuguese agreed to the marriage and sent messengers on 2 February to receive the Duke of Burgundy's formal response, signed on 5 May and received by the Portuguese on 4 June.
-The marriage contract was drawn up, and Isabella, still in Portugal, was married to Philip the Good by proxy on 29 July 1429, with Roubaix acting as groom.
-She arrived in Bruges on January 8, 1430.
+The marriage contract was drawn up, and Isabella, still in Portugal, was married to Philip the Good by proxy on 24 July 1429, with Roubaix acting as groom.